Authenticate access to Azure blobs and queues using Azure Active Directory (Preview)

 During the preview, RBAC role assignments may take up to five minutes to propagate.

 Azure Storage Explorer currently uses your storage account key to access blob and queue data.
+OAuth access is supported for blobs.

 Azure Files supports authentication with Azure AD over SMB for domain-joined VMs only (preview).
 To learn about using Azure AD over SMB for Azure Files, see Overview of Azure Active Directory authentication over SMB for Azure Files (preview).